Abhi-Tiw1/Cats-vs-dogs-with-pre-training-pytorch/README.md

-# Cats vs Dogs Classification using self defined & pre-trained networks
+# Cats vs Dogs Classification using trained from scratch & pre-trained networks

 This repository has been adapted from the pytorch template repository that can be found [here](https://github.com/victoresque/pytorch-template).
 The purpose of this repository is to test pre-training benifits and transfer learning on the popular cats vs dogs dataset from kaggle.